 - Go to the Firefox profile folder.

 - For Firefox profile locations, see the Profiles - Where Firefox stores your bookmarks, passwords and other user data article.

 - If there is only one profile folder, then stop.Note: Each profile folder is named something like the following:

 where xxxxxxxx represents a random string of 8 characters and <ProfileName> corresponds to the name of the profile.
 For example, the folder containing the default profile is named xxxxxxxx.default.

-- If you have multiple profile folders in this location, then you have multiple profiles.
-If you have more than one profile folder, then it is likely that Firefox has made you a new profile.
-In this case, you must instruct Firefox to use the profile containing your saved bookmarks by opening the Firefox Profile Manager and choosing the right profile.
+- If you have multiple profile folders in this location, that means you have multiple profiles.
+If you have more than one profile folder, then it is likely that a new profile has been created in Firefox.
+In this case, you need to change the profile Firefox is currently using to the profile that contains your saved bookmarks.
+You can do this by opening the Firefox Profile Manager and choosing the correct profile.
 See the Use the Profile Manager to create and remove Firefox profiles article for details.

 Based on information from Lost bookmarks (mozillaZine KB)